MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-queues.md

   1. **User** - Attributes are submitted alongside players in the create or join ticket request.
   2. **Player Entity** - Attributes are retrieved from the player's associated Player Entity.
 These can be set via the [SetObjects API](xref:titleid.playfabapi.com.data.object.setobjects)
 + **Attribute Path** - The path to reach the attribute.
 When using a User Attribute Source, it is simply the name of the attribute.
 When using a Player
-  Entity Attribute Source, it is a [JSONPath](https://github.com/json-path/JsonPath) that retrieves a particular item from the entity, such as $.playerSkill.Mean.
+  Entity Attribute Source, it is a [JSONPath](https://github.com/json-path/JsonPath) that retrieves a particular item from the entity, such as `$.playerSkill.Mean`.
 + **Behavior when attribute is not specified** - If a rule requires an attribute, but none is specified, the rule may be configured with one of two behaviors:

   1. It may supply a default value for the attribute.